 “I hired you to fix retention, but it’s not improving.
 What exactly are you doing every day?”

-When I was hired a few months earlier, I was expected to quickly improve retention of our newest product with a low-cost, scalable service model.
+I was hired a few months before I heard those words.
+I was expected to quickly improve retention of our newest product with a low-cost, scalable service model.

 Clearly, things weren’t going so well.